Electric vehicle winter driving tips and advice

 Poor visibility:

-- When driving in hail or heavy snow use your dipped headlights and reduce your speed.
+- In heavy rain, hail or snow, use dipped headlights and reduce your speed.

 When roads are icy or slushy:

-- Only drive if the journey is necessary
+- Only drive if the journey is essential.

-- Manoeuvre smoothly, avoiding harsh braking and acceleration.
+- Drive smoothly, avoiding harsh acceleration, braking or steering inputs.

 - Stopping distances will be at least doubled as your tyres have less grip on the wet road, so leave more distance between you and the vehicle in front.